gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 TODO: Finish this off.

+## Connectors

+Some USB Type-C connectors do not have all 24 pins available, but just enough to perform charging (basic or PD).

+One example is the Molex 2171750001, as shown in {{% ref "fig-molex-2171750001-type-c-6-lead-connector-photo-and-diagram" %}}.

+{{% figure ref="fig-molex-2171750001-type-c-6-lead-connector-photo-and-diagram" src="molex-2171750001-type-c-6-lead-connector-photo-and-diagram.webp" width="600px" caption="Photo and diagram of the Molex 2171750001 USB Type-C (6+18 Dummy) connector[^molex-2171750001-type-c-6-plus-18-dummy-connector-ds]." %}}

+It has a description in [DigiKey](https://www.digikey.com/en/products/detail/molex/2171750001/13913745) of: "USB-C (USB TYPE-C) USB 2.0 Receptacle Connector 24 (6+18 Dummy) Position Surface Mount, Right Angle; Through Hole".
+The "6+18 Dummy" means only 6 of the 24 contacts are actually provided as SMD leads to the PCB.
+These are:

+* `A9`, `B9`: VBUS
+* `A5`: CC1
+* `B5`: CC2
+* `A12`, `B12`: GND

+Having VBUS, the CC lines and GND gives you all the leads you need to perform either basic power draw or negotiate higher voltages/currents via the CC lines.

 ## References

 [^ti-primer-on-usb-pd]: Nate Enos, Brian Gosselin. _A Primer on USB Type-C® and USB Power Delivery Applications and Requirements_ [PDF].
 Texas Instruments.
 Retrieved 2023-07-07, from https://www.ti.com/lit/wp/slyy109b/slyy109b.pdf.